HeavyMedl/HowToJavaScript/README.md

 	>	This template looks a little funky because we need to loop through the *array of objects*.
 So we use the `_.each` to accomplish this.

-2. The **data**: This will be an object containing a *property* with the name `employees` and the value being an *array of objects*.
+2. The **data**: This will be an object containing a *property* with the name `employees` and the value of the property being an *array of objects*.
 The array of objects represents the employees that you want to embed into your templates:

 	```js
 	{